avni-tongia/Time-Table-Generator/README.md

 # Time Table Generator
-Here is a sample README file for your **Time Table Generator** application:

----

-# Time Table Generator

 A Python-based application designed to simplify and automate the process of creating, managing, and viewing time tables for educational institutions.
 Built using `tkinter` for GUI and `MySQL` for database management, this program offers a user-friendly interface and robust functionality.